LunaY0Yuki/cs124/design.md

 One of users pointed out that the add button was confusing when the app is prompting the users to enter/edit the item name.
 The instinct is to press the add button after entering the item name, but our app does not support that.
 To reduce that confusion, we should hide the add button when the app prompt the user to enter/edit the item name.
 The user also suggested that we should give a sorting option for the task.
 After an item is completed, it would be better to move that item to the bottom so that the uncompleted objects and completed objects are grouped separately.

+In contrast to the previous user, another user saw the main screen and had the intuition to click the add button in order to add a new item.
+One part of confusion for this second user is that the filter icon/button was unclear as to its functionality.
+The user guessed that clicking the button would directly show only the uncompleted tasks.
+Currently, a dropup is supposed to appear on the app from clicking the filter button, which then allows for choosing how to filter the list.
+We could either replace the icon for a more intuitive one, or put the word "filter" to the right of the icon to clarify what it is.

 # Challenges We Faced
 One challenge that we faced is about two buttons in a flex box spanning the same amount in the same row.
 The issue was